Steve Daines: 2014 election

 In July 2013, Daines attended a NRSC fundraiser in Washington, prompting speculation that he would run for Max Baucus's soon to be vacant U.S. Senate seat.
 In the second quarter of 2013, he disclosed raising $415,000 in campaign funds, fueling more speculation.
 On November 6, 2013, Daines announced his candidacy.

 In February 2014, Baucus resigned from the Senate to accept a post as U.S. ambassador to China.
-Governor Steve Bullock, a Democrat, appointed lieutenant governor John Walsh to the vacant Senate seat for the remainder of Baucus's term.
+Governor Steve Bullock, a Democrat, appointed then-lieutenant governor John Walsh to the vacant Senate seat for the remainder of Baucus's term.
 Walsh had already declared his intention to run for the Senate in 2014, and it was suggested that his appointment might give him the advantage of incumbency, improving Democratic chances of holding the seat.

 Daines won the Republican primary on June 3, 2014, with 83.4% of the vote against Missoula state representative Champ Edmunds and political newcomer Susan Cundiff.
 Walsh won the Democratic primary with 64% of the vote.

 In August 2014, Walsh withdrew from the race following the publication of a New York Times article that accused him of plagiarism in a paper written as part of his master's degree work at the U.S. Army War College.
 With only 50 days until the election, a special convention called by the Montana Democratic party nominated State Representative Amanda Curtis.

 Daines won the general election with 57.8% of the vote to Curtis's 40.1%.